hawkinsw/CPPTimes/BasicsWithConnect4.md

 Doing Steps (2) and (3) repeatedly will (basically) give you a close approximation of a complete Connect 4 game.
 We could even give those two statements a name -- something like _make a play and check for winner_.
 Then, in a loop, our code for Connect 4 would be:

 ```
-While there is no winner,
+while there is no winner,
 do the statements in (make a play and check for winner).
 ```